When a guy ignores you after an argument it's really frustrating, especially if you're not sure what to do about it.

 Be patient, and do not assume that he's trying to shut down all discussion.
 He may be overwhelmed by how difficult the situation is for him right after an argument.
 Give him space if he wants it, but also try talking with him again in a few hours or so.

 He might need time to think things through a little bit more and he may need some space from the fight in order to do that.
+In another article, I wrote about how long should you give him space, check it out too.

 If you give him the space he needs and if he still loves you then he will come back.
-He will realize how much he miss you and won't want to be apart from you any longer.
+He will realize how much he misses you and won't want to be apart from you any longer.

 The psychology behind this is that we need to feel a sense of control in order to be able to forgive.
-If you make him feel like he has some power and feels that he is the one who should come back, then it will be easier for him to apology or accept your apology because he'll think it was his idea all along.
+If you make him feel like he has some power and feels that he is the one who should come back, then it will be easier for him to apologize or accept your apology because he'll think it was his idea all along.

-I know it's hard to take the time and space from someone you love but it will be worth it because eventually he may come back.
+I know it's hard to take the time and space from someone you love but it will be worth it because eventually, he may come back.

 Think about it this way: